Abdelhamid-Younes/vginsights_DS_project3/README.md

   - Saving the complete data to csv files.

 - Load : After the data was cleaned, and merged, we have created a MYSQL Database, and  data was successfully uploaded into different tables by using sqlaclhemy.

+## Launch and requirements:
+You can run the project locally with these requirements :
+-  Python 3.10.6
+-  mysql  Ver 8.0.32
+-  Some python dpendencies listed in requirement.txt

+$ python3 -m venv virtual-env-name
+$ source virtual-env-name/bin/activate
+$ pip install -r requirements.txt